 Everyone is familiar with the “3 Vs” of Big Data, “Volume, Velocity, Variety” which are addressed at the platform level.
 In 2014, we expect an even stronger focus of the "4th V" as in creating “Value” from Big Data.
-This will lead to a much broader adoption of Predictive Analytics and statistical algorithms which are the critical elements to implement data driven decisions in the context of Big Data.
-With this trend we will see data mining standards like the Predictive Model Markup Language (PMML) shine as they reduce cost and complexity in the operational deployment of Predictive Analytics on Big Data while keeping compatibility to the existing data mining tools.
+This will lead to much broader adoption of Predictive Analytics and statistical algorithms which are the critical elements to implement data-driven decisions in the context of Big Data.
+With this trend, we will see data mining standards like the Predictive Model Markup Language (PMML) shine as they reduce cost and complexity in the operational deployment of Predictive Analytics on Big Data while keeping compatibility to the existing data mining tools.

-How would customer spend change in 2014 for Big Data segment?
+How would customer spend change in 2014 for the Big Data segment?
 What makes you think customers will be buying more/ less?

-Taking an increased spending at the platform level as given to meet business demand, we especially anticipate a much bigger emphasis on Predictive Analytics as compared to descriptive analytics (basic reporting capabilities, dashboards, etc.).
+Taking increased spending at the platform level as given to meet business demand, we especially anticipate a much bigger emphasis on Predictive Analytics as compared to descriptive analytics (basic reporting capabilities, dashboards, etc.).
 Therefore, we expect customers to focus more attention on data mining and advanced analytics tools that increase the value of the existing platform investments in Hadoop or a massively-parallel data warehouse.

 What's in store for your company in 2014?

 It was a great honor for Zementis to be named as “one of the 20 most promising Big Data companies in 2013” by CIO Review.
 The Big Data “hype" will continue in 2014, but we are just at the beginning of realizing our data's true value.
-Following our focus on operational predictive analytics and our vision for a vendor-neutral, platform independent deployment, Zementis will continue to expand its solutions related to Big Data and real-time scoring.
-Watch for new partnership and new product announcements in Q1.
+Following our focus on operational predictive analytics and our vision for a vendor-neutral, platform-independent deployment, Zementis will continue to expand its solutions related to Big Data and real-time scoring.
+Watch for new partnerships and new product announcements in Q1.